All Episodes

 Stay with us, folks.

-When I saw the headline, up to 14 hurt, and this is San Francisco Chronicles, first story I saw this in.
+And this is San Francisco Chronicles, first story I saw this in.

 Up to 14 hurt in the San Francisco hit and run spree, seven critical driver believed to have struck, killed a man in Fremont earlier.

-I said, What's the name?
+I said, what's the name?

 Give me the name.